Natural Baby Life logo (480 x 130)

 Keep reading to learn how to interpret the smells coming from your little one’s armpits, and what you can do to keep your baby smelling fresh.

-Why do baby armpits smell?
+Why do baby armpits stink?

-Armpit smells in little kids and babies usually come about as a result of the child’s environment, rather than biological processes.
+Armpit smells in little kids and babies usually come happen as a result of the child’s environment, rather than biological processes.
 It’s possible that your baby’s unpleasant odor is coming from some type of disease, but metabolic diseases that cause nasty odors, such as Trimethylaminuria (fish odor syndrome), are extremely rare.

-If your baby is suddenly smelling like cheese, it’s probably a hygiene issue rather than anything biological.
-Babies with those super cute rolls of fat can get milk and spit-up caught between the folds of their skin.
-The milk mixture rubs between the folds of your baby’s skin, and all that heat and friction can cause redness, irritation, and a nasty, cheesy odor.
-This condition is known as ‘milk neck,’ but can actually occur in any part of the body, including the armpit.
+The milk mixture rubs between the folds so the heat and friction can cause redness, irritation, and a nasty, cheesy odor.
+This condition is known as ‘milk neck,’ but can actually occur in any part of the body, including the armpits.
 Milk neck can quickly cause bleeding, or even lead to a yeast infection, so you’ll want to address the issue immediately.

 The key to beating the cheesy smell is pretty straightforward: